intuition-dev/mbMobile/APP-STORE.md

 1. You should have a SPA/PWA web app deployed in the cloud before this step.
 And it will be a lot easier if the production files are mounted.

 2. YOU MUST HAVE A DEBUGGER.
 Best is to install the debugger in the cloud, like at above OSX build cloud machine.
-(Aside, meta admin docker images contains weinre pre-installed, check Meta section)
+(Aside, meta admin step also asks for weinre, check Meta section)
 You can't go without debugger for PhoneGap development and deployment.
 There are some platform-specific remote debuggers.
 Instead, we recommend to install http://npmjs.com/package/weinre in the cloud, with:

 		npm -g i weinre